In the video below one of the co-founders of Spoken tests and reviews 6 AI apps that give automated English pronunciation feedback.

 • Accuracy issues:

-Apps sometimes correctly detect mispronunciations but also make mistakes.
+Apps sometimes correctly detect mispronunciations but they also make mistakes.

 This inconsistency undermines confidence in their feedback.